Ryuk87/magenthor/README.md

 # Magenthor (ALPHA)

-A Rubygem wrapper for the XMLRC Magento API.
+A Rubygem wrapper for the XMLRPC Magento API.

 This code is inspired by, but not based on, [magentor gem](https://github.com/pstuteville/magentor)